 Making a complaint

-The first step is usually to speak to someone from the service you're unhappy with.
+The first step is usually to speak to someone from the service you are unhappy with.
 There are a number of ways you can direct your enquiries or requests to the relevant service.

 You can report common issues online (such as potholes, missed bins or broken street lights) or you could: